roman01la/web-components-polyfills/README.md

 `/*! custom-element-name */` record is required and should match component's tag name.

 `:host` CSS selectors refers to the host element of the shadow root, which is the element placed on parent page.
-Usual CSS selectors applying stylesto elements within shadow root.
+Usual CSS selectors applying styles to elements within shadow root.

-`:host(.wrapper)` refers to the host element with classname `.wrapper`.
+`:host(.wrapper)` refers to the host element with class name `.wrapper`.

 This style declaration: